phonowell/genshin-impact-script/README.md

 ## Introduction

-Dull Blade, which provides only a little bit of attack, offers a little bit of extra functionality for Genshin Impact players.
+Dull Blade, which provides only a slight attack, also provides a tiny bit of extra functionality for Genshin Impact players

 Really just a little bit dayo!

 **!!NO CHEATS!!**